Powering Queensland's clean energy future.

 Project Overview

-The Croydon Solar Farm is a proposed landmark renewable energy project in Lotus Creek in Queensland’s Isaac Region.
-The project will generate 750 MW of solar energy and deliver 500 MW (2 GWh) of battery storage, providing reliable, affordable and clean power for homes and businesses across Queensland.
-It will also create local jobs and drive long-term investment in the region.
+The Croydon Solar Farm and BESS is a proposed landmark renewable energy project in Lotus Creek in Queensland’s Isaac Region.
+The project will generate 750 MW of solar energy and deliver 500 MW of battery storage, providing reliable, affordable and clean power for homes and businesses across Queensland.
+It will also create local jobs and drive long-term investment in the Isaac region.

 The Croydon Solar Farm BESS will also strengthen the power network in the Isaac Region by storing energy to be discharged during periods of high demand, helping maximise utilisation of the network.
 It will defer the need for expensive transmission upgrades and avoid an increase in network charges.